kugurerdem/rugu.dev/content/english/blog/contemplation-1.md

 Even right now, it's highly likely that a random individual somewhere in the world is contemplating spreading love and positive energy.
-I don't know anything about them, yet this statement prolly holds true.
+I don't know anything about them, yet this statement probably holds true.
 Now, if I were to feel a certain affection for this person and they also had the thought of "there's probably another random person out there spreading love," would this constitute a very basic form of interaction?

 Imagine a simple game, such as XOX.
 The algorithm you need to follow is pretty straightforward.
-Even with the many possible game states, you can generally categorize most of the outcomes [without a loss of generality](https://en.wikipedia.org/wiki/Without_loss_of_generality).
-Now, let's suppose there are other people in different physical locations who knows the algorithm for playing the game.
+Even with the many possible game states, you can generally categorize most of the outcomes [without loss of generality](https://en.wikipedia.org/wiki/Without_loss_of_generality).
+Now, let's suppose there are other people in different physical locations who know the algorithm for playing the game.
 Assume that these people are also thinking about the other people whom also contemplate this game in their heads.
 If these people were to play O and X in their minds, the algorithm they follow would